jaylensoeur/architecture-patterns/README.md

 # Architecture Patterns

-An architectural pattern expresses the structural organization for software systems.
-It provides a set of predefined subsystems, specifies their responsibilities, and includes rules and guidelines for organizing the relationships between them.
+An architectural pattern expresses the structural organisation for software systems.
+It provides a set of predefined subsystems, specifies their responsibilities, and includes rules and guidelines for organising the relationships between them.

 ## Entity Boundary Controller/Interactor/Usecase (EBC/EBI)